 If a motion is not agreed, further motions can be proposed and discussed until a clear decision is reached.

 Members may propose that an application be approved that conflicts with the policies or plans of the Authority or with statutory approved plans.
-When this happens, the planning committee is only able to make a recommendation of approval to a full Authority meeting where it is decided by all of the members, who look at the policy issues raised and make the final decision on the application.
+When this happens, the planning committee is only able to make a recommendation to the next meeting of the Committee.
+Planning Officers will then prepare a report for the next meeting setting out the wider policy implications of making the proposed decision.
+This means that before approving or refusing an application the Committee is able to consider in more detail the policy issues raised.

 You have the right to contact any of the Authority’s members about any aspect of our work.
 However, the people who make the decisions on planning issues must remain impartial.
 They have to make sure that they are not influenced in any way by one party or another.
 To do so might lead to an application being deferred or a decision challenged.